Skip to main content

 This Fine Fare Supermarket is one of the chain's earlier stores in operation, and it's pretty hard to tell what this store was before Fine Fare, though it was likely not built as a supermarket.
 It's 4500 square feet and from this pre-renovation street view we can see a little of the facade it would've originally had.
 It's one of the relatively few supermarkets in South Jamaica, though it is about seven blocks north of the Food World Supermarket we're going to see tomorrow on The Independent Edition!
 This Fine Fare is at 115-34 Sutphin Blvd, South Jamaica, NY.
 Photographed December 2018

-Snapshot: Key Food Supermarkets - Saint Albans, NY
+Key Food Supermarkets - Queens, NY (Saint Albans)

 Coming Soon!